sandeepgangaram/socket-python/README.md

-# Socket Programming in Python
+# Socket Programming for TCP in Python

 ## Features